jebyrnes/2023_update/data/Readme.md

 - Unit Dimensions: The dimensions of one sample unit.

 - Area (m2): The area in square meters of one sample unit.
-Note, people filled this in in a lot of different ways, so this column should be used to calculate the new sample unit area value.
-We’ll be deleting it eventually.
+Note, this was filled in imprecisely in several ways.
+Should not be used for calculations, but can be used for reference.

 - Notes on Type of study: Short description of the study.